pinterest/gestalt/docs/markdown/ios/searchguide.md

 ## Accessibility

-- Ensure that SearchGuide component uses the correct markup for lists.
+- Ensure that each SearchGuide uses the correct markup for lists.
 Typically screen readers announce the number of items in a list and announce each item.
 - Limit the number of SearchGuides to 9 per search query.
 Horizontal scrolling can be challenging to users with mobility issues, or users of assistive devices such as screen readers.
 - Include descriptive alt text for icons and labels that convey the purpose of each item.
 - SearchGuide uses color tokens dynamically generated from the 300-value and below from the [extended color palette](/foundations/color/palette#Extended-palette).
 These values ensure SearchGuide has minimum contrast requirements met.

-People use Apple’s accessibility features, such as reduced transparency, VoiceOver, and increased text size to personalize how they interact with their device.
+People use Apple’s accessibility features, such as reduced transparency, VoiceOver, and increased text size, to personalize how they interact with their device.
 Supporting these personalizations ensures that everyone has a great user experience.
 See Apple’s Human Interface Guidelines and API documentation about accessibility for iOS:
 - [Accessible design on iOS](https://developer.apple.com/design/human-interface-guidelines/accessibility)
 - [Accessible development on iOS](https://developer.apple.com/accessibility/)